-13. Adopt rules establishing educational requirements for the certification of school nurses.
+14. Adopt rules establishing educational requirements to certify school nurses.

-17. Establish standards for approving and reapproving nurse practitioner and clinical nurse specialist programs and provide for surveys of nurse practitioner and clinical nurse specialist programs as it deems necessary.
+18. Establish standards to approve and reapprove nurse practitioner and clinical nurse specialist programs and provide for surveys of nurse practitioner and clinical nurse specialist programs as it deems necessary.

-18. Provide the licensing authorities of health care institutions, facilities and homes any information the board receives regarding practices that place a patient's health at risk.
+19. Provide the licensing authorities of health care institutions, facilities and homes with any information the board receives regarding practices that place a patient's health at risk.

-21. Adopt rules for the qualification and certification of clinical nurse specialists.
+22. Adopt rules to qualify and certify clinical nurse specialists.

-22. Adopt rules for approval and reapproval of refresher courses for nurses who are not currently practicing.
+23. Adopt rules to approve and reapprove refresher courses for nurses who are not currently practicing.